Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: A Piecewise-Continuous Approximation

-Note that pathwise-uniform convergence (PUC) does not imply that $\zn(\cdot; \omega)$ converges to $\z(\cdot; \omega)$ for any fixed outcome $\omega \in \Omega$.
-Additionally, it is specific to the given sequence $\eps_n$.
-Nonetheless, we will see that this condition is sufficient to ensure a non-trivial convergence-of-probabilities result.
+\end{definition} Pathwise-uniform convergence (PUC) requires that both the uniform error bound and the corresponding probability of excessive error go to zero simultaneously.
+Note that PUC does \emph{not} imply that $\zn(\cdot; \omega)$ converges to $\z(\cdot; \omega)$ for any fixed outcome $\omega \in \Omega$ -- nevertheless, we will see that this condition is sufficient to ensure a non-trivial convergence-of-probabilities result.